MySQL - Database Import - Recovery Methods

 There are two simple ways in MySQL to load data into the MySQL database from a previously backed up file.

 MySQL provides a LOAD DATA statement that acts as a bulk data loader.
-Here's an example statement that reads a file dump.txt from your current directory and loads it into the table mytbl in the current database:
+Here is an example statement that reads a file dump.txt from your current directory and loads it into the table mytbl in the current database.

 mysql> LOAD DATA LOCAL INFILE 'dump.txt' INTO TABLE mytbl;

-If the LOCAL keyword is not present, MySQL looks for the datafile on the server host using looking into absolute pathname fully specifies the location of the file, beginning from the root of the filesystem.
+If the LOCAL keyword is not present, MySQL looks for the datafile on the server host using the looking into absolute pathname, which fully specifies the location of the file, beginning from the root of the filesystem.
 MySQL reads the file from the given location.